-Recipe for Make Ahead Brown Gravy – Scratch made gravy blows away anything you can buy premade.
+Scratch made gravy, like this Make Ahead Brown Gravy, blows away anything you can buy premade.
 With a little extra effort, you can make the BEST gravy you ever had…sorry grandma.

-Scratch made gravy blows away anything you can buy premade.
+Scratch made gravy, like this Make Ahead Brown Gravy, blows away anything you can buy premade.
 With a little extra effort, you can make the BEST gravy you ever had...sorry grandma.

 - 2 turkey wings